castai/docs/docs/guides/autoscaling-policies.md

 ## Policies precedence rules

-If multiple policies are enabled and multiple rules were triggered during the same evaluation period, they will be handled in the following order:
+If multiple policies are enabled and multiple rules are triggered during the same evaluation period, they will be handled in the following order:

 * [Cluster CPU limits policy](#cluster-cpu-limits-policy)